Mindful-AI-Assistants/lacan-psychoanalysis-math-graphs/README.md

 - Let $F\$ be a formal system representing the Symbolic (language, culture, law).

-- The sentence $G_F\$$, true but unprovable in $F\$, corresponds to the Lacanian Real — that which is always beyond the reach of the symbolic, not captured by language.
+- The sentence $G_F\$, true but unprovable in $F\$, corresponds to the Lacanian Real — that which is always beyond the reach of the symbolic, not captured by language.

 <br>